 The contribution policy is set by N.J.S.A.
 15A and requires contributions by active members and contributing members.
 The local employers' contribution amounts are based on an actuarially determined rate which includes the normal cost and unfunded accrued liability.
 Chapter 19, P.L.
 2009 provided an option for local employers of PERS to contribute 50% of the normal and accrued liability contribution amounts certified for payments due in State fiscal year 2009.
 Such employers will be credited with the full payment and any such amounts will not be included in their unfunded liability.
 The actuaries will determine the unfunded liability of those retirement systems, by employer, for the reduced normal and accrued liability contributions provided under this law.
 This unfunded liability will be paid by the employer in level annual payments over a period of 15 years beginning with the payments due in the fiscal year ended June 30, 2012 and will be adjusted by the rate of return on the actuarial value of assets.
-Township contributions to PERS amounted to \$979,801 for 2020, which consisted of \$105,433 from the Library.
-The employee contribution rate was 7.50% effective July 1, 2018.
+Township contributions to PERS amounted to \$1,075,152 for 2021, which consisted of \$123,710 from the Library.
+The employee contribution rate is 7.50%.